NobodyXu/swaystatus/README.md

 It is written completely in C/C++ to make it as lightweight as possible and specifically, to avoid creating new processes every second as in bash script.

-It uses libraries like `libupower-glib`, `libasound` and `libnm` to retrieve battery, volume and network information as opposed to using `upower`, `amixer` or `nmcli`.
+It uses libraries like `libasound` and `libnm` to retrieve battery, volume and network information as opposed to using `amixer` or `nmcli`.

-For backlight, load, and meminfo, it reads directly from `/sys/class/backlight`, `/proc/loadavg` and `/proc/meminfo`.
+For battery, backlight, load, and meminfo, it reads directly from `/sys/class/power_supply`, `/sys/class/backlight`, `/proc/loadavg` and `/proc/meminfo`.

 On my x86-64 computer, it compiles to a single binary that is only `49K` large using `clang-11`.

 ## Runtime Dependency
- - libupower-glib.so.3
  - libasound.so.2
  - libnm.so.0
  - libjson-c.so.5 (the same json library as sway and swaybar)

+The only dependency that are not portable among system is libnm, which requires NetworkManager to be installed, thus it might be removed in the future.

 ## Build